-We are extremely pleased that we had the opportunity to work with Research Resource Archaeology by lending our 14 Ton Excavator (PC138) for this project.
+At H. E. Services (Plant Hire) Ltd, we have helped dig up remains of a V2 terror rocket at St Mary’s Platt.
+We are extremely pleased that we had the opportunity to work with Research Resource Archaeology by lending our Komatsu PC138 for this project.

 Who are Research Resource Archaeology?

-In 2010, the Welch brothers established ‘Research Resource Archaeology’ very soon concentrating exclusively on the study of ‘conflict’ archaeology, and in particular the ‘V’ weapon offensive of 1944-1945.
-They have carried out many major excavations and surveys of V-1 ‘Flying-bombs’, V-2 rockets and the licensed excavation of Hawker Tempest EJ532, issuing formal reports into their findings believing in an ethic of accountability and public dissemination.
+In 2010, the Welch brothers established ‘Research Resource Archaeology’ very soon concentrating exclusively on the study of ‘conflict’ archaeology.
+In particular the ‘V’ weapon offensive of 1944-1945.
+They have carried out many major excavations and surveys of V-1 ‘Flying-bombs’, V-2 rockets and the licensed excavation of Hawker Tempest EJ532.
+Issuing formal reports into their findings believing in an ethic of accountability and public dissemination.

 Background history to the V2 Rocket: